fbildirici/fbildirici.github.io/_pages/about.md

 **About Me**

 I am a **PhD** candidate in **Artificial Intelligence** at [Ankara University](https://www.ankara.edu.tr/programlar/4/928/4432-2070/).
-Prior to my doctoral studies, I earned an MSc in Management Information Systems from [Ankara Yıldırım Beyazıt University](https://www.aybu.edu.tr/sbe/tr), and an MA in Science and Technology Studies in [Ankara University].
-Currently, I work as a **Configuration and Transformation Orchestrator** at [***********](https://www.******.com/).
+Prior to my doctoral studies, I earned an MSc in Management Information Systems, and an MA in Science and Technology Studies.
+Currently, I work as a **Configuration and Transformation Orchestrator** at [TobeIdentified](https://www.tobeidentified.com/).

-My academic journey and professional experiences have predominantly been centered around Artificial Intelligence and software development.
-At ASELSAN, I have been involved in various innovative projects that combine AI and digital transformation with cutting-edge solutions.
+My academic journey and professional experiences have predominantly been centered around **Artificial Intelligence** and software development.
+At *********, I have been involved in various innovative projects that combine AI and digital transformation with cutting-edge solutions.
 My research interests include AIOps, MLOps, automation, and developing explainable and responsible AI systems.

 **Research Interests**